-The optimizer can choose to use a domain index in evaluating the Contains operator
+The optimizer can choose to use a domain index in evaluating the Contains () operator if

-- The resume column has an index defined on it - The index is of type TextIndexType - TextIndexType supports the appropriate Contains() operator
+- The resume column has a defined index

+- The index is of type TextIndexType

+- TextIndexType supports the appropriate Contains () operator

-If any of these conditions do not hold, Oracle performs a complete scan of the Employees table and applies the functional implementation of Contains as a post-filter.
+If any of these conditions do not hold, Oracle performs a complete scan of the Employees table and applies the functional implementation of Contains () as a post-filter.
 However, if all these conditions are met, the optimizer uses selectivity and cost functions to compare the cost of index-based evaluation with the full table scan and generates the appropriate execution plan.

-Consider a slightly different query:
+Consider a slightly different query in Example 9-10.